Emergency Rental Assistance Program | Frequently Asked Questions

 When will I be expected to pay rent again?

-You will be expected to pay rent for all future months starting with the month following the assistance provided.
+You will be expected to pay rent for all future months starting with the month following the month covered by the County’s rental assistance payment.

 Am I able to apply for the COVID-19 Emergency Rental Assistance Program if I previously applied for AND received assistance from the County’s Eviction Diversion Program?